rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

 ## Create a DNZ Zone in your Cloud Provider
 This will depend on the k8s/cloud provider.
 We need this setup first so that we have nameservers that can respond to requests.

-* I created a DNS zone called 'kube.fodmaps.nu' (I had problems for a while so I also created a DNS zone 'fodmaps.nu', but I will omit this step here because I don't think it's necessary)
+* I created a DNS zone called 'kube.fodmaps.nu' (
 * Add a * wildcard A record, point to the IP of the Ingress, it can be found be executing `kubectl get services`, use at the External IP of the Ingress controller, TTL an hour
     * Like so:  * A 10.10.10.10
 * Add a @ wildcard A record, point to the same adress, TTL an hour
     * Like so:  @ A 10.10.10.10
 * Note the name servers that is listed in this DNS Zone, there should be a list of 4-5, example: `ns1-08.azure-dns.com.`

+#### Problems getting a production cert?
+I had problems getting a production cert for a while so I also created a DNS zone 'fodmaps.nu', but I don't think it's necessary, but what I did was this:
+* Add a * wildcard A record, point to the IP of the Ingress, TTL an hour
+    * Like so:  * A 10.10.10.10
+* Add a @ wildcard A record, point to the same adress, TTL an hour
+    * Like so:  @ A 10.10.10.10

 ## Register and set up a domain
 Use your preferred domain registrar to register a domain, i'm using `fodmaps.nu`